getsling/flask-swagger/README.md

-# flask-swagger (fork)
+# flask-swagger
 A Swagger 2.0 spec extractor for Flask

-Using this fork you can now specify base path for yml files:
+You can now specify base path for yml files:
 ```
 app = Flask(__name__)